Jeffrey-P-McAteer/cexec/adr/002_message_formats.md

 (and updated) in this document (not all ADRs are like this, but this one is authoritative).

+All numbers are unsigned big-endian unless specified otherwise.

 # `0x00` - "NOP"

 A message packet beginning with `0x00` is a no-operation packet.